joelmoxley/founder-playbook/V. Tech + Product/05 - IP - Foreign Filing Strategy/01 - Content - Foreign Filing Strategy/md/01 - Heliotrope - IP Foreign Filing Considerations.pdf.md

+This quick one pager by Heliotrope provides advice on how to prioritize markets of relative value before filing expesive patent applications.
 Definition of 3 Tiers based on the commercial importance of the invention in question and the markets it which one intends to opearate.

 Credit: []()